This page provides an overview of the new enterprise APIs, features, and behavior changes that are available in the Android P developer preview.

 To learn more about metered data in Android, read Optimizing Network Data Usage.

 Device policy controllers (DPCs) can transfer their ownership of a device or work profile to another DPC.
 You might transfer ownership to move some features to the Android Management API, to migrate devices from your legacy DPC, or to help IT admins migrate to your EMM.
 Because you're just changing the DPC ownership, you can't use this feature to change the type of management, for example, migrating from a managed device to a work profile or vice-versa.

-true.
-The example below shows how you might do this in your
+<support-transfer-ownership>.
+The example below shows how you might do this in

 Android maintains the source DPC's system and user policies through an ownership